Oless-N/ButtonLightControll/README.md

-# ButonLightControll
+# ButtonLightControll
-Control light mode to buton 84-8716 from python3 script by using Arduino Nano and optron.
+Control light mode to button Halo Compact Series 84 from python3 script by using Arduino Nano and optron.